 Brueckner feels an urgency to understand and raise awareness of technology's controlling effects, and to encourage the ethical and thoughtful design of new technologies.
 To do so, she teaches Sci-Fi Prototyping, a course combining science fiction, building functional prototypes, and the ethics of invention/design.
 Since 2011, she taught multiple versions of the class to students and researchers at MIT, Harvard, RISD, Brown, and the University of Michigan.
 Both the class itself as well as the students’ individual projects received international recognition and were featured by The Atlantic, Smithsonian Magazine, Wired, NPR, Scientific American, Fast Company, and many others.

 Brueckner’s work has been featured internationally including at SIGGRAPH, ISEA, the Peabody Essex Museum, the Bemis Center for Contemporary Art, the Urban Institute for Contemporary Art, and the Leaders in Software and Art Conference in New York.
 She is especially interested in the application of embodied cognition to interaction design, wearable technology, digital fabrication, generative systems, and sound.
-She recently joined the University of Michigan as an assistant professor in the Stamps School of Art and Design and the School of Information where teaches sci-fi prototyping, digital fabrication, design, and creative programming.
+She recently joined the University of Michigan as an assistant professor in the Stamps School of Art and Design and the School of Information where she teaches sci-fi prototyping, digital fabrication, design, and creative programming.
 Her ongoing objective is to meaningfully combine her background in design and engineering with the perspective of an artist to create technologies that inspire a more positive future.

 Eye of the Beholder28" x 21", wood, acrylic, 2014